 - For companies, the default mileage rate can be set in the company policy settings.
 This rate will be set for all users on a policy.

-- For individuals, the default mileage rate can be set in the personal settings.
+- For individuals, the default mileage rate can be set in the personal account settings.
 Expensify supports this expense type in both miles and kilometers.

 Setting the Default Mileage Rate and Default Distance Category

 Companies can set the default mileage rate and category in the “Distance” section of the policy settings.
 To get there, go to Admin > Policies > [Policy Name] > Expenses.
 You will also be able to choose whether to use miles or kilometers as the default unit.
 The rate, default category, and type can be overridden by the user.